 9. We want to prepare them for the world.

 Many people claim yelling is being tough on players and preparing them for the real world.
 Once again, you can’t speak or treat people like this and survive as a leader—or as a parent.
 If I yelled and cussed out my child in the grocery store, Child Services would be called.
 The real world does not tolerate this type of behavior.
 Secondly, the real world needs more leaders who lead with love, not fear.
-It needs leaders who are demanding and hold people accountable in a way that is supportive, not demeaning.
+It needs leaders who are demanding and hold people accountable in a supportive, not demeaning way.

 10. There is a better way.

 James Clear, the author of Atomic Habits, shared this powerful question with me: “What are the chances the first way I learned to coach is the best way to coach?”
 Yelling is how most of us were coached.
 It’s what we see all around us.
 Does that make it the best way?
 Absolutely not!

 The Better Way

 So, if you yell as a coach, are you a bad coach?
 Absolutely not; you are just human!
 When I came to believe I shouldn’t yell as a coach, I still yelled.
 It’s a long growth process to retrain ourselves as coaches and develop the skills we need to lead without yelling.

 check out his book, Calling Up